Skip to main content

 The Operator API

-The Ditto Operator provides a RESTful API for creating Apps and managing their configuration.
+You can manage Big Peer from within Kubernetes by using Ditto Custom Resources.
+Alternatively, the Ditto Operator provides a RESTful API for creating Apps and managing their configuration.
 At this time, the Operator API does not have an authentication mechanism, and should not be exposed to the publicly.
 It is intended for use within the K8s cluster only.
 To access the API, we recommend port-forwarding to ensure it remains secure and only accessible from your local machine.
 For example:

 Creating an App